 In fact, despite the cold weather, winter adds a degree of intimacy to home entertaining that warms the heart like no other season.
 Here is our advice on how to entertain winter in style.

 Determining how winter-friendly your outdoor entertainment space depends on how it is designed and decorated.
 The most obvious consideration is shelter and protection from the cold weather.
-Outdoor shutters are perfect for creating a versatile outdoor space that can be enjoyed all year round.
+Outdoor Security Shutters are perfect for creating a versatile outdoor space that can be enjoyed all year round.